bookofproofs/bookofproofs.github.io/_sources/history/19th-century/raabe.md

 9. Perfected the Gauss-Lagrange algorithm and used it to solve fifth and sixth order polynomials.
 10. Investigated and discovered the integrals of fourth-term expressions.

-Born 15 May1801, Brody, Galicia (now Ukraine).
+Born 15 May 1801, Brody, Galicia (now Ukraine).
 Died 22 January 1859, Zürich, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Raabe/)